 Like any proposed law, HB 4113 has both its supporters and its detractors, with the former arguing that this type of legal presumption would give children more meaningful access to both of their parents, thereby increasing their chances of a healthy transition after divorce.
 Opponents of the bill, on the other hand, claim that as it is written, the proposed bill robs judges of their discretion and could potentially lead to a child’s being placed in the care of a dangerous or unfit parent.
 The validity of these concerns will depend on the ultimate fate of the bill, which remains unknown.

-Call an Experienced Mount Prospect Child Custody Attorney About Your Concerns Today
+Call an Experienced Schaumburg Divorce Attorney About Your Concerns Today